mongodb/specifications/source/serverless-testing/README.rst

 finished, the instance MUST be deleted regardless of the outcome of the tests.
-The `serverless directory in the drivers-evergreen-tools repository`_ contains scripts for creating and deleting Atlas Serverless instances, and the ``config.yml`` contains an example evergreen configuration that uses them to run the tests.
-It can take up to 15 minutes or so to provision a new Atlas Serverless instance, so it is recommended to create one manually via the scripts in drivers-evergreen-tools that can be reused for the initial implementation of the tests before moving to evergreen patches.
+The `serverless directory in the drivers-evergreen-tools repository`_ contains scripts for creating and deleting Atlas Serverless instances, and the ``config.yml`` contains an example Evergreen configuration that uses them to run the tests.
+It can take up to 15 minutes or so to provision a new Atlas Serverless instance, so it is recommended to create one manually via the scripts in drivers-evergreen-tools that can be reused for the initial implementation of the tests before moving to Evergreen patches.

 .. _serverless directory in the drivers-evergreen-tools repository: https://github.com/mongodb-labs/drivers-evergreen-tools/tree/master/.evergreen/serverless